Overview of the Examples

 Emergency Landing Considerations During Flight Maneuvers

-- Limited suitable landing areas increase the risk of damage to the aircraft and injury to occupants; choose the best available area for maneuvers and evaluate landing options early.
+- Limited suitable landing areas increase the risk of aircraft damage and occupant injury; select the best available area for maneuvers and evaluate landing options early.

-- Obstacles such as trees and power lines increase the risk of collision during landing; scan the area thoroughly and maintain an awareness of obstacles during the descent and approach.
+- Obstacles such as trees and power lines increase the risk of collision during landing; scan the area thoroughly and remain vigilant for obstacles throughout descent and approach.

-- Unfavorable winds can result in a crosswind or tailwind landing, causing a hard landing or insufficient room to land safely; maintain an awareness of the wind direction and evaluate landing options early.
+- Unfavorable winds can result in a crosswind or tailwind landing, which may cause a hard landing or insufficient room to land safely; maintain awareness of wind direction and evaluate landing options early.

 Inadvertent Slow Flight

-- Inadvertent slow flight increases the potential for a stall or spin; monitor airspeed and maintain awareness of flight conditions.
+- Inadvertent slow flight increases the risk of a stall or spin; monitor airspeed and remain aware of flight conditions.

 Unacknowledged Stall Warning Indications

-- Ignoring or misinterpreting stall warning indications can lead to an inadvertent stall and delayed recovery actions; maintain vigilance for stall warnings and reduce the angle of attack when they occur.
+- Ignoring or misinterpreting stall-warning indications can lead to inadvertent stalls and delayed recovery; maintain vigilance for stall warnings and reduce the AOA when they occur.

 Stall Warning(s) During Normal Operations

-- An unintentional high angle of attack can cause an inadvertent stall; maintain vigilance for stall warnings and reduce the angle of attack when they occur.
+- An unintentional high AOA can cause an inadvertent stall; maintain vigilance for stall warnings and reduce the AOA when they occur.

 Range, Limitations, and Characteristics of Airspeed and Stall Warning Indicators